Opentrons/opentrons-modules/stm32-modules/thermocycler-gen2/firmware/thermal/README.md

 The firmware raises an error if the thermistors on the plate seem to have excessively drifted.
 If the following conditions are met, then the thermal plate task enters an error state until the device is reset:
 - There is an active temperature target
-- The plate control has finisehd the Overshoot Phase and 30 additional seconds have passed
+- The plate control has finished the Overshoot Phase and 30 additional seconds have passed
 - The hottest thermistor and the coldest thermistor on the plate are more than 4ºC apart from one another

 ## Lid Heater